xumxum/ha_cyprus_weather/README.md

 4. Restart Home Assistant of course

 ### B. HACS Installation
-Now this integration can alternatively be easily installed with hacs as well, more information about hacs on https://hacs.xyz/docs/basic/getting_started
+Now this integration can alternatively be easily installed with hacs as well, this is the recommanded way.
+More information about hacs on https://hacs.xyz/docs/basic/getting_started

 1. Add the repo as a custom repository in hacs